Zproom/MachineLearning/README.md

 ## Technologies Used

-Most of the codebase is written in Python.
+Most of the codebase is written in Python (Python 3.12).
 The Python code only uses `pandas` and `numpy`.
-Some analytical code is written in R. The packages used in the R code include `tidyverse` and `this.path`.
+Some analytical code is written in R (R 4.4.2).
+The packages used in the R code include `tidyverse` and `this.path`.

 ## Data Source